libretime/organization/README.md

 See the main [LibreTime repo](https://github.com/libretime/libretime/) for technical details of contributing to LibreTime.

-## Events
+### Events

 If you are running a LibreTime meetup, conference, user group, or other type of event, we encourage you to adopt and provide an appropriate code of conduct.
 The [confcodeofconduct.com](http://confcodeofconduct.com/) template is a good starting point.
-You should also provide contact information for atttendees to get help or report a violation.
+You should also provide contact information for attendees to get help or report a violation.

 For more on adopting a code of conduct, see [Ashe Dryden's FAQ](http://ashedryden.com/blog/codes-of-conduct-101-faq).

-## Credits
+### Credits

 Based on the [Contributor Covenant](https://github.com/ContributorCovenant/contributor_covenant) by [Coraline Ada Ehmke (CoralineAda)](https://github.com/CoralineAda).